compendio/goldbug-manual/README.md

 Then select the relevant .pro file from the unpacked source code path and compile the GUI and the kernel with Qt Creator.
 For the compilation of GoldBug you install Qt5 and then select the .pro file "GoldBug.Qt5.win.pro".
 This file opens both kernel and gui sub-pro files.

 Then in QT-Creator simply click on the green forward arrow and start compiling.
 At the end of the compilation process from the Qt Creator GoldBug.exe should then be bootable.
-If the user wants to put the exe.file in a separate path on his harddisk, he has to add all needed DLL files (from the selected Qt version and from all current libraries) as well as the subpaths eg for the sound or Qt files , as they already exist in the default installation zip for GoldBug Windows.
+If the user wants to put the exe.file in a separate path on his harddisk, he has to add all needed DLL files (from the selected Qt version and from all current libraries) as well as the subpaths e.g. for the sound or Qt files , as they already exist in the default installation zip for GoldBug Windows.
 The library DLL files for Window are also stored in the source code of the respective library paths for convenient and easy use.

 The user can of course compile with the Qt terminal window GoldBug also with manual DOS commands, without using Qt-Creator.